danielendeg/nugetpackageupdate/specs/DICOM/DICOMCast/Dicom-cast failures and retry.md

 ## Testing Strategy

-Unit tests to test individual components such as storing to Azure Table Storage and continuing proccessing of change feed in case of a failure when processing a change feed entry.
+Unit tests to test individual components such as storing to Azure Table Storage and continuing processing of change feed in case of a failure when processing a change feed entry.

 ## Metrics
 Some metrics we may consider tracking for v1